garretthaas/covid-dashboard/README.md

 ## Running the site locally

 In any Terminal window run the following commands:

 `npm install -g http-server`

 Then in the project folder in VS Code, go into Terminal and run:

 `npm install`

-once, the install is done, run:
+once, the install is done, you can watch and run the local server with the following commands:

-`http-server`
+To watch for scss changes:

+`npm run styles`

+To Launch the local server:

+`npm run server`